AphraChen/Reproduction-of-Mining-and-Local-Corruption-in-Africa-/README.md

 (j) The original readme file (README - original reproduction package.txt)

-**2. Revised Reproduction Package:** It contains our codes for improvements and additional robustness tests.
+**2. Improvements and Additional Robustness Tests:** It contains our codes for improvements and additional robustness tests.

 (a) Improvement 1- Analysis code in R for Table 1-3 (MainReproductionCodeTables.dta)
 - We successfully translated the majority of STATA codes to R for Table 1-3; however, we failed to reproduce the F-statistics and p-values for Table 1 and                 the F-statistics for Table 3.
 This remains an area of improvement for future reproducers.
 For replication of Table 1-3 presented in the main context of                 the paper, researchers can use "mininglocal.dta" or "mininglocal_nw.dta" datasets in the original reproduction package and run our codes.